 Charter schools in New York State are free, public schools that are released from many of the regulations that apply to traditional public schools.
 However, charter schools are held to a higher level of accountability.
 Because each school is created by the approval of a"charter," the school must meet the charter's terms to remain open.

-Although charter schools receive some funding from the State, they get only a portion of the funds that go to traditional public schools.
+Although charter schools receive per pupil funding from their resident districts, they get only a portion of the funds that go to traditional public schools.
 Consequently, charter schools must seek additional financing through donations, grants and other resources.

-Any New York public school student can apply to enroll in a charter school.
-If a charter school receives more applications than it has space for, it selects students via a lottery.
-For information about our school's enrollment procedures, click "Application" in the left-hand menu.
+Any school-aged, New York State resident can apply to enroll in a charter school.
+If a charter school receives more applications than it can accommodate, it selects students via a lottery.
+For information about our school's enrollment procedures, click here.